 How much of your identity revolves around your illness?
 Around your pain?

-I posted on my Facebook page a little while ago, about something one of my Psych profs said.
-He works as a counselor at a pain clinic and commented about how patients who were dealing with chronic back (or whatever) pain at a 10 and couldn’t hardly get out of bed come in after they’ve had a pain pump installed.
-They go on and on about how they feel the best they’ve felt in years, yet when asked how they would rate their pain say they are still at a 4.
-He didn’t get this and made it clear that in his opinion they were obviously free of pain but had developed a “pain identity” where they couldn’t imagine life without pain, so despite being pain-free they still reported a 4.
-Now, I see this situation a LOT differently since I live with chronic pain.
-I imagine you may as well.
-What I see is that after living life at a 10 for any length of time, a 4 feels really damn good.
-I can laugh and dance and play at a 4.
-I can ignore the pain at a 4 and not even think about it, until I’m asked about it.
-Then I stop and think and yep there’s still some pain, but I’m ok, thanks for asking.
+One of my psychology professors also worked as a counselor at a pain clinic.
+One day during class (Psychology of Personality, I believe), he made a comment about patients who were dealing with chronic pain.
+They would come in rating their pain a 10.
+They were obviously in pain and could barely get out of bed when they initially came in.
+Then they’d come back in after they’ve had a pain pump installed, going on and on about how they felt the best they’ve felt in years, yet when asked how they would rate their pain say they are still at a 4.
+The professor made it clear that in his opinion they were obviously free of pain but had developed a “pain identity” where they couldn’t imagine life without pain, so despite being pain-free they still reported a 4.

-While I disagree with his premise, I do get what he was saying and I agree that sometimes we can take on a “pain identity” and allow that facet of our lives to take over our identity.
-When that happens it can be really difficult to think of our identity beyond the pain.
-To accept that there is more to life than the pain, and not let the pain control every thought and decision.
+While I disagree with this professor’s view of his patients, of those of us living with chronic pain.
+I agree that sometimes we can take on a “pain identity” and allow the pain we live with to take over our identity.
+When that happens it can be difficult to remember who we are beyond the pain.
+To accept that there is more to life than the pain, and not let the pain control every thought and decision.#Spoonie How much of your identity revolves around your illness?
+Around your pain?
+Click To Tweet

 Who am I?